 With such a developed strategy, Charalambous was able to implement it through outsourcing other professionals to help with the aspects which he didn’t enjoy doing.
 Now his negotiating on transactions whilst driving home.

 We’re now in a business where we do our own DAs, that’s quite a simple process for us.
-However initially, we were outsourcing all that.
+However, initially, we were outsourcing all that.
 We were just going to town planners, going to our architects and working out how to do it.
 So certainly a lot of it can be outsourced and when I started doing it, I was doing some of this whilst I was still running my previous business.
-So again I’m suggesting that people start slowly and start small.
+So again I’m suggesting that people start slow and start small.

-I got an email from one of my clients yesterday who I actually had done a little bit of mentoring with and he said, ‘I’ve got someone that’s ready to do a joint venture with me.
+I got an email from one of my clients yesterday who I actually had done a little of mentoring with and he said, ‘I’ve got someone that’s ready to do a joint venture with me.
 Can you assist me with getting the initial documentation in place?’
 So doing the joint venture documentation and a Heads of Agreement and things like that.
 So he’s off doing his own thing.
 In fact, he’s an architect that helped design the dwellings.
-However he knows when to ask for assistance – so if you’ve got the skill inside doing the designs, just get assistance in putting the agreements in place.
-If you understand legal and you know how to do the agreements, however, you just need some skill in design, just outsource that piece.
+However, he knows when to ask for assistance - so if you’ve got the skill in doing the designs, just get assistance in putting the agreements in place.
+If you understand legally and you know how to do the agreements, however, you just need some skill in design, just outsource that piece.
 Stick to what you’re good at.
 Stick to what you enjoy doing and outsource the others.

 It's a bit like some people with investment properties who like to manage it themselves, other people get a property manager.
 It's the same thing.
 Just stick to the bits you enjoy doing.
 That's really important to me.
 For instance, in our business, I don't do the accounts.
 It's not what I enjoy doing and the person that does the accounts enjoys doing it and I'm really grateful that I have people that enjoy it.
 I enjoy being out there getting out there, talking to people, finding out what people's needs are and seeing if we can meet them.